 Over the years, I’ve tested recipe after recipe– and when I want a classic, creamy mashed potato— these goat cheese mashed potatoes are my favorite.

-What Kind of Potatoes Are Best For Mashing?
+What Kind of Potatoes Are Best For Creamy Potatoes?

-Do these Goat Cheese Mashed Potatoes Taste like Goat Cheese?
+Do these Mashed Potatoes Taste like Goat Cheese?

 A little bit!